Ken Burns calls Jonathan Eig a "master storyteller."

-Eig is a former staff writer for The Wall Street Journal, where he remains a contributing writer.
-Eig has also written for The New York Times, The New Yorker, The Washington Post, and Slate.com, among others.
+A former staff writer for The Wall Street Journal, Eig has also written for The New York Times, The New Yorker online, and The Washington Post.
 Prior to The Wall Street Journal, he worked as a feature writer for Chicago magazine and as a news reporter for The Dallas Morning News and The New Orleans Times-Picayune.

 Contact Sarah Smith: email@example.com

 TO GET A SIGNED COPY OF THE BOOK

 Contact Unabridged Bookstore at 773-883-9119, firstname.lastname@example.org.